kod4n/cloud-mgmt-service/README.md

 - `./gradlew build` compile and build the application
 - `./gradlew check` run static code analysis and test the application
 - `./gradlew shadowJar` builds a fat jar that can be used to run the Dropwizard application
+- `./gradlew buildClient` generates the API client code for the Dropwizard application
+- `./gradlew publishToMavenLocal` publishes any local artifacts to the local .m2 repository

 After you have generated the fat jar you can run your application with java using:
 ```bash